-A Private Limited Company is one of the most common business entity in India.
+A Private Limited Company is one of the most common business entities in India.
 In such companies, the Directors play an important role during the company incorporation process and the post-incorporation process.
 This article will cover all the aspects of being a director in a private limited company.

 Definition of Director: